 Follow these steps to become an athlete in your area:

 Contact the Sports and Program Manager for your area to help you find out what programs are available to you and connect with those programs.

 Complete the form(s) below that apply to you (Eligibility guidelines can be found further down the page):

-Athlete Application for Participation: must be completed in full before any athlete participates in any Special Olympics training or events.
+NEW Athlete Medical and Consent Form: must be completed in full before any athlete participates in any Special Olympics training or events.